casoon/dragonfly-docs/docs/ui/index.md

 ---
-title: UI System
+title: UI system
 category: UI
 ---

-# UI System
+# UI system

-The UI System of the Casoon UI Library offers a comprehensive collection of elements and components for creating modern, accessible and appealing user interfaces.
+The UI system of the Casoon UI Library offers a comprehensive collection of elements and components for creating modern, accessible and appealing user interfaces.

 ## Overview

-The UI System is divided into two main categories:
+The UI system is divided into two main categories:

 - **Elements**: Basic UI building blocks like buttons, inputs, avatars and badges
 - **Components**: More complex components consisting of multiple elements, such as cards, dialogs, forms and navigation

 ## Philosophy

-The UI System of the Casoon UI Library is based on the following principles:
+The UI system of the Casoon UI Library is based on the following principles:

 1. **Modularity**: Independent, reusable building blocks
 2. **Consistency**: Unified appearance